Still no charity money from leftover Trump inaugural funds

-What is left from the fundraising haul remains a mystery, clouded by messy and, at times, budget-busting management of a private fund that requires little public disclosure.
-The Associated Press spoke with eight people — vendors, donors and Trump associates — involved in the planning and political fundraising for the celebration, an event that provides an early look at the new president’s management style and priorities.
+What is left from the massive fundraising is a mystery, clouded by messy and, at times, budget-busting management of a private fund that requires little public disclosure.
+The Associated Press spoke with eight people — vendors, donors and Trump associates — involved in planning and political fundraising for the celebration, an event that provides an early look at the new president’s management style and priorities.
 The people described a chaotic process marked by last-minute decisions, staffing turnover and little financial oversight.

-Among the head-scratching line items was the pre-inaugural Lincoln Memorial concert, which came with a $25 million price tag, according to four of the people.
-The price dwarfs a similar event staged eight years earlier for Barack Obama’s first inauguration.
-One person familiar with the committee’s thinking said the $25 million included broadcasting costs and other events, complicating any comparison with past inaugural concert expenses.
+Among the head-scratching line-items was the pre-inaugural Lincoln Memorial concert, which came with a $25 million price tag, according to four of the people.
+The price dwarfs a similar event staged eight years earlier for Obama’s first inauguration.
+One person familiar with the committee’s thinking said the $25 million included broadcasting costs and other events, complicating an apples-to-apples comparison with past inaugural concert expenses.

 Tom Barrack, chairman of the private Presidential Inaugural Committee, and other former committee officials said the inauguration was a great success but declined to answer detailed questions from AP about how money was spent.
 Barrack said that keeping the books closed was no different from any past inauguration.

-In a recent statement, he said that the committee’s donations to charity “surely will exceed any previous inauguration,” but will have to wait until the end of November, when he said the committee will publicly disclose details about its finances.
+In a recent statement, Barrack said the committee’s donations to charity “surely will exceed any previous inauguration,” but will have to wait until the end of November, when he said the committee will publicly disclose details about its finances.

-Three people familiar with efforts to sort out the inaugural committee’s financing said there is ongoing confusion about how much is left after the Jan.
+Two Trump associates familiar with efforts to sort out the financing said they were unaware of a completed third-party audit.
+Three people said the delay in doling out leftover money comes amid ongoing confusion about how much is left after the Jan.
 20 celebration.

-The people spoke on condition of anonymity in order to reveal details about private conversations.
+The people spoke only on condition of anonymity in order to reveal details about private conversations.

 Because inauguration funds are private money, there are few limits on how leftover money can be used.
 Previous administrations have used it to supplement budgets for work on the White House residence or events like the annual Easter Egg Roll.